 When we are confronted with the pain of others and how we choose to react defines the distinction between empathy and sympathy, argues Dr. Brene Brown.
-In asking what is the best way to ease someone's pain and suffering, Dr. Brown notes that our best response is a real, genuine, empathetic response.
-In doing so however, we risk exposing our own vulnerabilities.
+In asking what is the best way to ease someone’s pain and suffering, Dr. Brown notes that our best response is a real, genuine, empathetic response.
+In doing so however, we risk exposing our own vulnerabilities, but that is part of the power of empathy.

 Dr. Brown writes on her blog: